our instructors

 John M. Gerber

-John teaches courses relating to sustainable food systems at the University of Massachusetts Amherst where he provides leadership for the undergraduate program in Sustainable Food and Farming.
+John teaches courses relating to sustainable food systems at the University of Massachusetts Amherst where he provides leadership for the online program in the Stockbridge School of Agriculture.
 He continues to investigate ways in which students are encouraged to explore personal growth and community responsibility through service, reflection and dialogue.
 His greatest professional joy is to watch young people find their calling (especially when it relates to local food and farming).
 He was instrumental in helping to initiate student projects at UMass such as the Permaculture Initiative, the UMass Student Farm, GardenShare, and the Real Food Challenge.
 He received the highest honor awarded a teacher at UMass in 2008 with the University Distinguished Teacher Award.
 John earned his Ph.D. degree from Cornell University.
-He teaches Botany for Gardeners and Agricultural Systems Thinking online.
+He teaches Botany for Gardeners, Plants in Our World, and Agricultural Systems Thinking online.
 More Information.

 Masoud Hashemi